clowdr-app/clowdr-app.github.io/content/organizer-guides/getting-started/import.md

 A conference's program schedule is made up of [sessions](/organizer-guides/concepts/Events#Sessions).
 A session is an event on your conference's calendar that contains one or more [presentations](/organizer-guides/concepts/Events#Presentations).
 Please refer to [this article](/organizer-guides/concepts/Events/) to learn more about sessions and events in a conference.

-Midspace's import template enables you to use popular tools, such as Excel or Google Sheets, to quickly bulk-enter your existing conference program and import it into Midspace.
-This page provides the template and explanations of the column meanings, ways to use it and how to use the options provided by Midspace's importer.
+Midspace's import template enables you to use popular tools, such as Excel or Google Sheets, to quickly bulk-import your existing conference program into Midspace.
+This page provides the template and explanations of the column meanings, ways to use it, and how to use the options provided by Midspace's importer.

 The template spreadsheet and importer provide a range of options to enable you to import your program in the configuration you desire.
 For example, whether to